Updated on October 7, 2015

 - Drawback: Maybe less than GIC plan coverage.

-Q) I have been laid off and I am vested in the retirement system.
+Q) I have been laid off and am vested in the retirement system.
 I am leaving my retirement money in the State's retirement system.
 May I continue my health and life coverage?

 A) Yes.
 The GIC recommends that you elect Deferred Retirement Coverage.
 If you are getting health coverage elsewhere, the GIC suggests that, at a minimum, you keep life insurance, paying 100% of the premium.
 At retirement, resume GIC health coverage; the Commonwealth will contribute the prevailing contribution percentage for retirees.
 If you are not getting health coverage elsewhere, keep basic life and health insurance, paying 100% of the premiums until retirement.
-If you get health coverage elsewhere before retirement, you may apply for GIC basic life and health insurance during the GIC's annual enrollment period or at retirement.
+If you get health coverage elsewhere before retirement, you may apply for GIC basic life and health insurance during the GIC's annual enrollment period or within 60 days of retirement.

 If you decide not to leave your money in the state or other GIC-eligible retirement system, or if it is transferred to a retirement system not eligible for GIC benefits, your benefits as a Deferred Retiree end.
-You may elect to continue your health and life coverage, with some limitations on time and/or benefit levels, in one of the following ways:
+You may elect to pick up coverage with the Commonwealth Health Connector (Massachusetts residents).